angelolab/ark-analysis/docs/_rtd/data_types.md

 Description: This holds the extracted single cell data.
 Each row is a unique cell, and each column is a feature for that cell.
 This includes the counts for each marker, morphological information, and information to link that cell back to the original image such as segmentation id and FOV.

-For each cell, these are the specific morphology metrics computed:
+For each cell, the following morphology features calculated from `skimage.measure.regionprops` are included:

 * `cell_size`: the signal intensity.
 May not be the same as area depending on the signal extraction method used.
 * `area`: number of pixels of the region